Martin Flavin

 Martin Archer Flavin (November 2, 1883 – December 27, 1967) was an American playwright and novelist.
 His novel Journey in the Dark received both the Harper Prize for 1943 and a Pulitzer Prize for 1944.
 His play The Criminal Code was produced on Broadway in 1929, and it was the basis for the movie The Criminal Code.
-In all, he had eleven plays on Broadway between 1923 and 1937.
+He had eleven plays on Broadway between 1923 and 1937.

 Early life

-Flavin was born on November 2, 1883, in San Francisco, California.
-His father was Franklin James Kelley Sr (1858–1924) and his mother was Louise Ann Archer (1863–1952).
+Flavin was born on November 2, 1883, in San Francisco, California, to Martin J. Flavin and Louise Ann Archer.
 He grew up in Chicago and was a Sigma Chi at the University of Chicago, which he attended from 1903 to 1905.

-He was an army cavalryman during World War I, and he enjoyed riding horses for most of his life.
+He was a U.S. Army Cavalryman during World War I, and he enjoyed riding horses for most of his life.
 Flavin was married three times: to Daphne Virginia Springer on November 14, 1914, in Joliet, Illinois, Sarah Keese Arnold in 1919, and Cornelia Clampett in 1949.
 He had three children.